okta/okta.github.io/_source/_posts/2018-12-13-build-basic-app-spring-boot-jpa.md

 ```
 And that’s it!
 Pretty cool right?
 In this tutorial, you set up a PostgreSQL database, created a Spring Boot resource server that used Spring Data and JPA to persist a data model, and then turned this data model into a REST API with shockingly little code.
 Further, you used Okta to add OIDC authentication and OAuth 2.0 authorization to your server application.
 And finally, you implemented a simple group-based authorization scheme.

-If you’d like to check out this complete project, you can find the repo on GitHub at: [https://github.com/oktadeveloper/okta-spring-boot-jpa-example](https://github.com/oktadeveloper/okta-spring-boot-jpa-example).
+If you’d like to check out this complete project, you can find the repo on GitHub at [@oktadeveloper/okta-spring-boot-jpa-example](https://github.com/oktadeveloper/okta-spring-boot-jpa-example).

 Watch out for our next post in this series that will cover using a NoSQL database (MongoDB) with Spring WebFlux.